marczz/mzlinux_pages/web/browsers.md

     menu the item `Select Element by Click` you can when clicking on an element in the page find its place in the DOM tree.
 It is very usefull to find how to set your CSS for an effect.
--   [Conkeror](http://conkeror.org/) is a keyboard-driven, Mozilla-based
-    web browser.
-It is no longer packaged in Debian.
-    _Not to be confused with the KDE browser Konqueror._
-    -   Wikipedia {{< wp "Conkeror" >}}.
 -   The [compatibility of desktop and mobile browsers with HTML5, CSS3, SVG ](http://caniuse.com/)
     is summarized in these tables.